ebanfa/block-forge/README.md

 The following projects are currently hosted within the BlockForge monorepo:

+- **Davail**: The Data Availability Service chain dedicated to providing a reliable and decentralized platform for storing and managing blockchain datam.
+Davail offers data availability and accessibility services to other blockchains.

+- **Cipher**: The Data Encoder Service chain responsible for data encoding functionalities and preprocess data before storing it in the Davail Chain.
+Cipher provides data encoding services to ensure data security and efficiency for other blockchains.

+- **Ultima**: The Settlement Service chain serving as a settlement layer for transactions and payments facilitating a secure and transparent settlement processes between participants in the network.
+Ultima offers settlement services to facilitate transactions between other blockchains.

 - **Necta**: An ETL (Extract, Transform, Load) tool for blockchain data.
-Necta can play a crucial role in ensuring data availability and accessibility when dealing with parent and child blockchains

 - **Nova**: A blockchain building tool that enables rapid scaffolding of Cosmos SDK-based blockchains.

 Additional projects, such as a decentralized bridge, a decentralized business process management blockchain, and a ZK Rollup chain, are planned for future development within the monorepo.

 ## Getting Started